SalesforceLabs/pop/docs/index.md

 ### Configuration

-1. To make adding contacts to a program easier, a list view and record action is available for Contacts.
-You will need to add these actions to list view or a contact's record page.
-Set the visibility of the button to only show if the current user has the **Can_Add_to_Outreach_Program** custom permission.
+### Make adding Contacts to Outreach Programs Easier

+Included in this package are 2 buttons called **Add to Outreach Program**, one for Contact record page and one for Contact list views.
+Consider adding these buttons to make adding contacts to outreach programs easier.
+When adding the button, set the visibilityto only show if the current user has the **Can_Add_to_Outreach_Program** custom permission.
+Additionally, consider adding **Program Outreaches** related list with fields such as name, status, closed date/time, awareness so users who submitted an outreach are aware of the status.

 ### Assign Permissions